 The above access and monitoring of such devices will be managed by authorised software.

 Any databases other than legitimate Practice systems that contain patient/member of staff/ identifiable information should be password protected and should only be accessible to those who have been authorised to do so and should be kept on a secure ‘drive’.
-Authority must be obtained from the IG Team to keep person identifiable information on a database other than approved system databases.
+Authority must be obtained from the IG Team to keep personal data on a database other than approved system databases.

-Identifiable information that is faxed should be pseudonymised.
-Where person identifiable information is to be sent via fax this must be done from and to a designated Safe Haven Fax.
-Recipient fax numbers should be pre-programmed into fax machines and regularly checked.
-If this is not possible the recipients fax number should be rechecked before the send button is pressed.
-Always remove information from the machine immediately after sending or upon receipt, and confirm receipt with the recipient.
-When faxing person identifiable information, follow Trust guidance located by Fax machines

 Home working